nianswe/powdery_mildew_detector/README.md

 Page 4: Project Hypotheses and Validation
 - Present hypothesis, explanation, validation process, and conclusion.

-Page 5: ML Evaluation Metrics
+Page 5: ML Performance Metrics
 - Label Distribution for Training, Validation, and Test Sets:
     - Frequency counts for each label across the training, validation, and test datasets to ensure balanced representation.
 - Dataset Allocation:
     - Percentage breakdown of the entire dataset across training, validation, and test sets to understand the data split.
+- Training Progress:
+    - Model History: Tracking accuracy and loss metrics over epochs to observe the model's learning process, specifically using a CNN model.
 - Performance Metrics:
-    - ROC Curve: A graphical representation of the model's diagnostic ability, illustrating the true positive rate against the false positive rate at various threshold settings.
+    - Generalised Performance on Test Set
     - Confusion Matrix: A table that shows the number of true positives, true negatives, false positives, and false negatives to evaluate the model's accuracy.
-- Training Progress:
-    - Model History: Tracking accuracy and loss metrics over epochs to observe the model's learning process, specifically using a CNN model.
-- Final Model Assessment:
-    - Test Set Evaluation: Final performance results on the test set to validate the model's generalization ability and real-world applicability.

 [Back to top ⇧](#table-of-contents)

 # Bugs
+1. When first using 'softmax' model and categorical_crossentropy insted of 'sigmoid' model and binary_crossentropy that ws used in walkthrough project and not permitted in this project, prediction first where 100% inverted.
+Whis issues are solved out by changing the value when publish prediction of class to 'pred_class = target_map[pred_proba < 0.5]', when using 'sigmoid' model and binary_crossentropy 'pred_class = target_map[pred_proba > 0.5]' where the correct value to get the correct classification prediction.
+This I can not really explain.

+2. I found an incorrect prediction of classification on one specific image of a leaf obvious infected with powdery mildew but precicted as healthy.
+The issue in this case is the colour of the background.
+See images:

 ## Known Bugs
 No known bugs